-These monsters, when killed, sometimes spawn into three 'babies', where, if not killed fast enough, can sprout into bigger ones.
+These monsters, when killed, sometimes spawn into three smaller ones, where, if not killed fast enough, can sprout into bigger ones.
 They can also turn themselves temporarily invincible as they charge at you.
 Creepy.

-The Witch sobs and moans as (it?
-She!?) wanders around the streets.
+The Witch sobs and moans as it wanders around the streets.
 You have to avoid it, and if someone makes a loud noise or rouses her, she screams and pins you down whilst slashing at you with her huge claws.
-Shhhh!

-Akuma is featured in the UDON comics and originally appeared in Super Street Fighter II Turbo as a hidden boss.
-He is known as the "Supreme Master of the Fist".
+Akuma is a martial arts master on steroids!
+He is featured in the UDON comics and originally appeared in Super Street Fighter II Turbo as a hidden boss.
+He is known as the "Supreme Master of the Fist."

-All right, so Charizard isn't a villain or a baddie - but he does count as a monster.
-Charizard is arguably the coolest Pokémon of all time - a fire-breathing dragon dinosaur with a burning tail - that also obeys your every command.
+Charizard is arguably the coolest Pokémon of all time; he's a fire-breathing dragon dinosaur with a burning tail that also obeys your every command.
 Charizard is available in most of the Pokémon series games (though in some, only possible through trading), and its pre-evolution, Charmander, is available as a starter in Pokémon Fire Red, Leaf Green, Red and Blue.

 Another Ocarina of Time classic is Queen Gohma, the main boss in the Deku Tree.
 Gohma messes you up with her pincers, scales the ceiling and even lays eggs on you.
 If that isn't enough to increase your fear of spiders, I don't know what is.

 We all love baddies that are there to simply creep you out.
 Inferi whispers your fate, appears in random places and basically teases the protagonist, Ethan Thomas, all the way through the game.
-Inferi resembles a man, but with definite demonic qualities - pale skin, sharp teeth and unnatural eyes.
+Inferi resembles a man, but with definite demonic qualities such as white skin, sharp teeth, and unnatural eyes.

-Inferi is undoubtedly cool, however; a mischievous demon - the protagonist's personal demon, arguably - with a cold heart and a partiality towards doom, death and mayhem.
+Inferi is undoubtedly cool.
+He's a mischievous demon - the protagonist's personal demon, arguably - with a cold heart and a partiality towards doom, death and mayhem.

-Kotake and Koume are the evil witches that are ultimately the boss of the Spirit Temple, and kidnap and brainwash one of the Thief girls when the protagonist, Link, is a child.
+Kotake and Koume are the evil witches that are ultimately the boss of the Spirit Temple, and kidnap and brainwash one of the thief girls when the protagonist, Link, is a child.
 One witch wields fire and the other wields ice; the player must use these opposing elements against them in battle.
-Upon being defeated, the witches combine to form Twinrova, "part 2" of the battle.
+Upon being defeated, the witches combine to form Twinrova, the second part of the battle.

 This was a surprise to players, as the twin witches are old and ugly, before transforming into the beautiful and young-lookng Twinrova.
 I love how she looks - sexy, frightening and totally unexpected.

-Not MORE Zelda baddies?
-Okay, well, just one more.
-Gohdan, similar to Bongo-Bongo in the Ocarina of Time, is a large boss baddie made of a giant head and hands, who appears in a temple to test the protagonist, Link.
-Gohma, to me, is futuristic-looking as well as being part of the 'holy' temple.
+Gohdan, similar to Bongo-Bongo in The Ocarina of Time, is a large boss baddie made of a giant head and hands, who appears in a temple to test the protagonist, Link.
+Gohma, to me, is futuristic-looking as well as being part of the holy temple.
 Fighting him is also a ton of fun.

 Arthas Menethil is also known as the Lich King, the Jailer of the Damned and The Dark Lord of the Scourge.
 Originally being a hero, he sold his soul for a powerful rune blade, Frostmourn, but ultimately became the first of the Scourge after becoming corrupted.
 Eventually, the real Arthas ceased to exist, and the Lich King and his body were all that remained.